victorsndvg/FEconv/README.md

 # 1. Description

 Program feconv converts finite element (FE) mesh files between several formats; it can also transform the FE type of the mesh and/or perform a bandwidth optimization.
 Some conversion capabilities are also present for mesh fields.
-Please, visit the EXAMPLES section, in the help invoked by feconv -h, to know more details.
+Please, visit the EXAMPLES section, in the help invoked by feconv -h, to know more details or visit <a href="http://victorsndvg.github.io/FEconv/">http://victorsndvg.github.io/FEconv</a> for more information.

 # 2. Installation